olgarithms/sphinx-tutorial/docs/automating-documentation-updates.md

 git push origin update_docs
 ```

 Now, create a PR to merge `update_docs` into `main`.
-As this is a forked repo, make sure the base
-is your own fork's `main` branch as opposed to the default PR behaviour which chooses the original
-fork's `main` branch as the base of your PR.

-From your repo's `GitHub` URL, create and merge your PR.
-Go to the `Actions` tab, you should see that
-the workflow `Deploy Documentation` is running.
+From your repo's `GitHub` URL, create and
+merge your PR.
+Go to the `Actions` tab, you should see that the workflow `Deploy Documentation` is
+running.
 Click on it to observe the details of each step.
-Once all steps have completed, you'll see that a new workflow `pages-build-deployment` has kicked
+Once all steps have completed, you'll see
-off.
-This workflow is triggered by `GitHub` when changes are pushed to `gh-pages`.
+that a new workflow `pages-build-deployment` has kicked off.
+This workflow is triggered by `GitHub`
+when changes are pushed to `gh-pages`.

 When this workflow is completed, refresh your `GitHub Pages` URL.
 You should see the new change on
 your site.